laksmisetiawati/laksmisetiawati/README.md

 ### A little about me:
 - 💬 Ask me about CATS, manga, anime, movie, fiction book and game
-- 📫 How to reach me: ryuamy.mail@gmail.com
+- 📫 How to reach me: laksmise@gmail.com or [linkedin](https://www.linkedin.com/in/laksmi-setiawati/)
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I LOVE COFFEE ☕💕